 The Cost of Attendance is based on the student’s enrollment status and the costs to attend school.
 The COA includes tuition and fees; room and board (on or off-campus); allowances for books, supplies, transportation, loan fees, and, if applicable, dependent care.
 It also includes miscellaneous personal expenses.
 The student’s financial aid package cannot exceed the cost of attendance.

 For academic purposes, undergraduate full-time status is 12 credit hours; graduate full-time status is 9 credit hours.
-Financial aid is awarded with the understanding that students will enroll in 12 or more credit hours.
+Financial aid is awarded with the understanding that students will enroll in full time credit hours.
 Awards will be adjusted if students register for less-than full-time.

 - Cost of attendance and awards are based on the traditional fall/spring academic year.
 Both are adjusted if summer is added.

 - Know your eligibility limits per semester and academic year, especially if summer funding is needed.
 Awards will be adjusted based on remaining eligibility.

 - Students have the option of accepting or rejecting any portion of their award.
 When the award is accepted and electronic authorization of aid is given, the students have given their permission for accepted awards to be disbursed and credited to the students’ account at ETSU.

 - Students must attend class regularly to receive financial aid.

 Financial aid programs, rules, and regulations are subject to change.
 Federal funds are conditional upon congressional appropriations.
 The Office of Financial Aid and Scholarships reserves the right and is sometimes required to adjust or cancel awards because of changes in financial or academic status, change of academic programs, or other extenuating circumstances.

 Federal regulations require that schools prevent overawards.